-When I was about eight years old and first heard the story of the three shepherd children to whom Our Lady appeared in Fatima in a series of visions beginning in 1917, I was quite envious.
+When I was about eight years old and first heard the story of the three shepherd children to whom Our Lady appeared in Fatima in a series of visions beginning on May 13, 1917, I was quite envious.
 I mean, I was a cute Catholic kid.
 I prayed with my family and said the Rosary.
 Why didn’t Mary appear to me?

 My envy waned a bit when I read the part of the story where government authorities took Francisco, Jacinta, and Lucia into custody and threatened them with being boiled in oil unless they recanted their stories.
 That part did not sound quite as glamorous as receiving heavenly messages from an angel and Mary.